hyller/SemVer/README.md

 **SemVer** creates version head file, increases version and appends the version to a file name.
 The version format defined in [semver.org](http://semver.org).

-## Build from code
+## Build from Code

-There are prebuild binaries in folder bin.
-You can try to use them directly. .exe is for windows and .out is for linux.
+There are prebuild binaries for windows in folder bin.
+You can try to use them directly.

 If you want to build it from code.
-GCC is required to be installed.
-Mingw, Cygwin or native Linux is workable.
+Compile tool is GCC.
+Mingw or Cygwin need be installed on windows.
+GCC need be installed on Linux.

 Run 'make' to build the executable binary.
-Run 'make check' to run the test.

 ## Usage